 Sleep Apnea

 Sleep apnea is a sleep disorder in which breathing frequently stops and restarts.
 Sleep apnea is a potentially serious sleep disorder that can cause heart problems, high blood pressure, stroke and other complications.
 There are three main types of sleep apnea: obstructive sleep apnea, central sleep apnea and complex sleep apnea syndrome.
-If you think you might have symptoms of sleep apnea, please consult your doctor.
+If you think you might show signs of having sleep apnea, please consult your doctor.

 Obstructive Sleep Apnea